CooeeTours

 Gold Coast Morning Whale Cruise

 Half-day cruise on the Humpback Highway.
 Expect breaches, pec-slaps, and mother-calf pairs within metres of the vessel.
-Afternoon free for hinterland rainforest walks.
+Listen to whale songs through the onboard hydrophone.
+Afternoon: hinterland rainforest walks.

 03